phairow/linuxsetup/README.md

 ```

-## install nvm and nodejs/npm versions (node v4.3.2 at time of this writing)
+## install nvm and nodejs/npm versions
 - https://github.com/creationix/nvm

+(using node v4.3.2 at time of this writing)

 ## install some apps
 - Atom editor